-If you are an employee, you generally must complete Form 2106 (PDF) or Form 2106-EZ (PDF).
-Educational expenses are deducted as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they are subject to the 2% of adjusted gross income limit.
-For more information on the 2% limit, refer to Publication 529 and/or Form 1040, Schedule A Instructions.
+If you are an employee, you generally must complete Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses.
+Deduct these educational expenses as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they are subject to the 2% of adjusted gross income limit.
+For information on the 2% limit, refer to Publication 529, Miscellaneous Deductions, and/or Form 1040, Schedule A Instructions.
 To determine if your work-related expenses are deductible, see Are Your Work-Related Educational Expenses Deductible?

 For more information on work-related education expenses, education tax credits, or information for specific types of employees, such as performing artists, refer to Publication 970, Tax Benefits for Education.
 Also see additional information about education in Tax Benefits for Education: Information Center and Am I Eligible to Claim an Education Credit?